machinetranslate/machinetranslate.org/quality/metrics/human-evaluation-metrics.md

 parent: Metrics
 nav_order: 1
 title: Human evaluation metrics
-description: Metrics for machine translation human evaluation
+description: Metrics for human evaluation of machine translation
 ---

-**Human evaluation** of machine translation is the task of manually assessing the machine translation output following certain criteria.
+**Human evaluation metrics** for machine translation are standards for assessing and comparing how machine translation systems perform on evaluation sets.

 ## Challenges

-- Human evaluation is subjective by nature
+- Human evaluation is subjective by nature.
-- Human evaluation is expensive and time-consuming
+- Human evaluation is slow and expensive.
-- There are no standardised approaches to human evaluation
+- There are several competing standards.
+- Results from different languages and evaluation sets cannot be compared.

 ## Metrics